YuriiTseplitskyi/LLM-fine-tuning/README.md

     - Experiment logs for baseline, hyperparameter tuning, prompt tuning, and models with unfrozen layers are stored in the respective subdirectories under `logs/`.

-## Documentation
-- Additional documentation and project insights can be found in the `paper.pdf` files.